-On Earth Day we went to the lovely Spirit Rock mediation center, which is nestled in an idyllic setting in Woodacre, California.
-The subject of the day was integrating spiritual practice with environmental concerns.
+On Earth Day we went to the lovely Spirit Rock meditation center, nestled in an idyllic setting in Woodacre, California.
+Our theme focused on how to integrate spiritual practice with environmental concerns.
 Here’s a shot of a statue in the surrounding area, a perfect setting to reflect upon the natural world and our place in it.

 As for tea, I am still drinking plenty of it but trying not to buy any more.
 Like a lot of tea aficionados (addicts???), I have quite a large tea collection.
 It’s never a good feeling when you find a tea has gone stale because it has passed the peak of freshness, or you simply forgot about it.
-I haven’t been buying much green tea or green oolongs because I simply cannot drink them fast enough.
+A large stock of green teas or green oolongs is a waste because I can’t drink them fast enough.
 When I do buy, I’ve been focusing more on things that have a longer shelf life, such as black tea, darker oolongs and pu-erhs.

-Still, I can’t resist a few new purchases from time to time, so recently I picked up a bunch of samples from Nepali Tea Traders.
-I’ve always liked teas from this region, and they look like a great company.
+I can’t resist a few new purchases from time to time, such as these samples from Nepali Tea Traders.
+I’ve always liked teas from this region and they look like a great company.
 Sustainable products and fair trade is always a bonus for me and since it was just Earth Day, well… why not?
 So far I’ve had the Lhotse Organic Black, the Himalayan Golden and the Sandakphu Hand Rolled black tea.
-Pictured below is the Sandakphu Silver, a heavenly white tea with a luscious nutty macadamia flavor and lots of fruit essence.
+Pictured below is the Sandakphu Silver, a heavenly white tea with a luscious, nutty macadamia flavor and lots of fruit essence.

-I’ve yet to meet a Sandakphu tea that has been a disappointment; perhaps some of my adoration lies in the fact that I have a secret desire to go trekking around Nepal and Northern India.
+I’ve yet to meet a Sandakphu tea that disappointed me; perhaps some of my admiration lies in my secret desire to go trekking around Nepal and Northern India.
 I hope I get there someday.

-As you can see, I’ve been busy but I have some fun tea related trips planned out, as well as local tea shops to try out soon so I’ll be back with more adventures to report on in the near future.
+As you can see, I’ve been busy but have some fun tea related trips planned out, as well as local tea shops to try out soon, so I’ll be back with more adventures to report on in the near future.

 Posted by amyoh